 The Chain Has Too Much Slack

 One of the most common reasons why the chain and flapper keep falling off is that the chain has far too much slack.
-You need to make sure the chain has enough slack so it can completely open and close when you flush the toilet.
-On the other hand, if the chain has too much slack, it is going to have far too much freedom to move around.
+You need to ensure the chain has enough slack to completely open and close when you flush the toilet.
+On the other hand, if the chain has too much slack, it will have far too much freedom to move around.

-Take a closer look at the chain and make sure it is attached securely to the flush lever.
-You may need to move the chain around a few times in order to get it to the right spot.
-Remember that you can adjust the pin on the flush lever to make sure it is attached securely.
+Take a closer look at the chain and ensure it is attached securely to the flush lever.
+You may need to move the chain around a few times to get it to the right spot.
+Remember that you can adjust the pin on the flush lever to ensureit is attached securely.
 If you need help adjusting the chain, you may want to ask someone for assistance.

 The Links Are Broken

-Another possible reason why the chain keeps falling off is that there are links in the chain that are broken.
-If there are broken links in the chain, it is simply going to tumble into the basin, making it impossible for you to flush the toilet.
+Another possible reason why the chain keeps falling off is that there are broken links in the chain.
+If there are broken links in the chain, it will simply tumble into the basin, making it impossible for you to flush the toilet.

-There are a number of reasons why the links might be broken, but it is possible that the chain might be too short.
+There are several reasons why the links might be broken, one being that the chain is too short.
 If you put too much pressure on the chain itself, the links will eventually snap.
 If the links are broken, the chain will not work properly.

-Therefore, you have to make sure there is some slack in the chain.
-There is some middle ground between having a chain that is too tight and a chain that is too loose.
-It may take some trial and error before you figure out the right location for the chain itself.
+Therefore, you must ensure there is some slack in the chain.
+There’s a sweet spot between having a too-tight and loose chain.
+It’ll take some trial and error before you determine the right location for the chain.

 There Is Corrosion

-Finally, another possible reason why the toilet chain keeps falling off is that there is too much corrosion present.
+Finally, another possible reason your toilet chain keeps falling off is that too much corrosion is present.
 If there is a lot of corrosion in the chain, it will eventually stop working properly.
 It may even break.
-Because most chains are made out of metal, they will get rusty eventually.
-When this happens, they will need to be replaced.
+Because most chains are made of metal, they will eventually get rusty.
+When rust appears, the chains will need to be replaced.

 Take a closer look at the chain and see if it looks discolored.
-If the chain looks discolored, this is a sign that you may need to replace it.
+If the chain looks discolored, it’s a sign that you need to replace it.
 Fortunately, all you need to do is follow the steps above.
 Then, the new change should be installed, and it should start working properly.

-If you are having a difficult time finding the right chain for your toilet, you may want to talk to a professional.
-You can find these parts at your local home improvement store.
-Therefore, take a trip down to the store, talk to the experts who are there, and find parts that you know are going to be compatible with your toilet.
+If you’re having a difficult time finding the right chain for your toilet, you’ll want to talk to a professional.
+You can find replacement parts at your local home improvement store.
+Take a trip down to the store, talk to the experts there, and find parts that you know will be compatible with your toilet.

 Fix a Broken Toilet Chain

 These are the steps you need to follow if you would like to fix a broken toilet chain.
-Even though it may be frustrating to see that your toilet is not behaving as it should, remember that it is not that difficult or expensive to fix a broken toilet chain.
-Instead of trying to repair a broken toilet chain, you are better off replacing it entirely.
-The parts are not that expensive, and they do not take that long to fix.
+Even though it may be frustrating to see that your toilet is not behaving as it should, remember that it’s not that difficult or expensive to fix a broken toilet chain.

-Remember that you need to make sure the chain has enough slack.
-You do not want the chain to have too much slack, but it still needs to have enough slack to do its job.
-It is going to take some trial-and-error to figure out where the chain needs to be located.
-Watch the toilet flush a few times to make sure it is in the right spot.
+You need to ensure the chain has enough slack.
+You don’t want the chain to have too much slack, but it still needs to have enough slack to do its job.
+It will take some trial and error to determine where the chain must be located.
+Watch the toilet flush several times to ensure it’s in the right spot.